skgowri23/dl-projects/damage-prediction/streamlit-app/README.md

 ### Vehicle Detection App
 This app allows you drag and drop an image of a car and it will tell you what kind of damage it has.
-The model is trained on third quarter front and rear views hence the picture should capture the third quarter front or rear view of a car.
+The model is trained on 3/4 th "front & rear views" of a car.
+So, the picture should capture in the same view.

 ![UI_Screen.png](UI_Screen.png)